GitEnricoNeko/srahunter/CONTRIBUTING.md

 ## Additional Notes
 - **Tests:** Ensure the test suite passes.

-Thank you for contributing to SRAHunter!
+Thank you for contributing to srahunter!